• Sherwin Nature Reserve is home to

 8 to Barnes Corner/ Dockyard via Middle Road.

-Warwick, invested heavily in the Virginia and Bermuda
+invested heavily in the Virginia and Bermuda Companies

-Companies but never came to the island.
-His younger
+but never came to the island.
+His younger cousin, also

-Tucker who tried to exterminate rats by burning
+Governor Daniel Tucker who tried to exterminate rats

-land.
-Thus the names Burnt Hill and Burnt House
+by burning land.
+Thus the names Burnt Hill and Burnt

-Hill at the Warwick end of Harbour Road.
-Sir Robert
+House Hill at the Warwick end of Harbour Road.

-Rich was one of the first investors to own slaves.
+Sir Robert Rich was one of the first investors to own

-oldest Presbyterian church in Bermuda, since it was
+is the oldest Presbyterian church in Bermuda, since it

 house still stand.
 It contains a plaque commemorating